cakephp/docs/en/appendices/3-3-migration-guide.rst

   representations of your entities.
 * ``Table::newEntity()`` and ``Table::patchEntity()`` will now raise an
   exception when an unknown association is in the 'associated' key.
+* ``RulesChecker::validCount()`` was added.
+This new method allows to apply rules to the number of associated records an entity has.

 Validation
 ==========